jstac/recursive_utility_code/README.md

 this time.
 Nonetheless, the code does reproduce all figures from the paper.

 Figures and tables are reconstructed in Jupyter notebooks.
-The whole scientific Python stack can be downloaded as an integrated library via [here](https://www.anaconda.com/download/).
+The whole scientific Python stack can be downloaded as an integrated library [from Anaconda](https://www.anaconda.com/download/).
 With that package installed the Python code should run via the Jupyter notebook application.

 Please send feedback to john.stachurski@gmail.com.